Essex Farm Cemetery, Ieper, Belgium

 49th Division Memorial near Essex Farm Military Cemetery, Ypres Salient.

-The 49th Division Memorial is immediately behind Essex Farm cemetery on the western Ieper-Ijser canal bank.
 This division served in this sector in 1915.

-'In Flanders Fields the poppies blow...'
+“In Flanders Fields the poppies blow...”

-The location of Essex Farm Advanced Dressing Station (ADS) is believed to be the place in May 1915 where the Canadian Army Doctor Major John McCrae composed his famous poem 'In Flanders Fields'.
-The red poppies growing amongst the military graves near to the makeshift medical bunker he was working in at that time are believed to have been the inspiration for the poem.
-The symbol of the red poppy and the death death of a friend, Lieutenant Alexis Helmer, deeply affected John McCrae during the time of his involvement in the Second Battle of Ypres.
+The red poppies growing in the warm spring weather, amongst the military graves near to the makeshift medical bunker he was working in at that time, are believed to have been the inspiration for the poem.
+The symbol of the red poppy and the death of a friend, Lieutenant Alexis Helmer, deeply affected John McCrae during the time of his involvement in the Second Battle of Ypres.

 Location of Essex Farm Cemetery